manpen/hyperbolic-embedder/README.md

 ### Misc. ###

 * If you want to use this algorithm, please cite our corresponding paper (currently under review).
-* Please contact mailto:anton.krohmer@hpi.de for further questions.
+* Please contact anton.krohmer@hpi.de for further questions.